Key holiday destinations in Majorca

 For an authentic Manorcan villa holiday, explore the cobbled streets of Soller and its port.
 This charming market town is quieter and more laid back than most of the island's other holiday resorts.

-Rent a villa or apartment in Llucmajor in the southern part of Majorca.
+Rent a villa in Llucmajor in the southern part of Majorca.
 Discover sandy beaches and plenty of golf courses and other nearby activities.
-Llucmajor is a 30 minute drive from Palma de Mallorca airport.
+Llucmajor is a 30 minute drive from Palma de Mallorca airport

 Andratx is a quaint and pretty little town in the south west corner of Majorca island, away from the main resorts.
-The town is 5km inland, with the nearby port offering stylish villas and apartments for rent.
+The town is 5km inland, with the nearby port offering stylish villas to rent.

-Majorca is the largest of the four Balearic islands .
-Bigger, busier and more developed - it's a holidaymakers favourite.
+Majorca is the largest of the four Balearic Islands.
+Bigger, busier and more developed - it's a favourite with holidaymakers.
 The island's main airport, Palma de Mallorca airport, has direct flights to the UK and major European cities.
 The major low cost airlines like Ryanair, Easyjet, Jet2 and Monarch fly there as well as full service carriers like British Airways.

 If you're after wide, sandy beaches then the southern coast offers plenty in the way of a relaxing beach escape.
 Discover golden sand and gentle waters glimmering in the sun's rays.
 The eastern part of the island is much quieter with charming old Majorcan towns nestled near sandy beaches - perfect family holidays.
 The north western part of Majorca is hillier and boasts some spectacular coves with pebble beaches and crystal clear waters.
 You won't get the long sunsets here though, as the Tramuntana range casts a shadow.